Classification of compact manifolds with positive isotropic curvature: -caps and ancient -solutions

-The following result on ambient isotopy uniqueness of closed tubular neighborhoods of a compact suborbifold in an orbifold should be known; cf. p.443 of \cite{BSi}.
+The following result on ambient isotopy uniqueness of closed tubular neighborhoods of a compact embedded full suborbifold in an orbifold should be known; cf. p.443 of \cite{BSi}.
+(Compare also the Remark on p.312 of \cite{B72} and Theorem 2.9 in \cite{PW}.)
 It will be used extensively in this paper.

-\begin{prop} Let $\mathcal{O}'$ be a compact suborbifold of an orbifold $\mathcal{O}$, and $\varphi: D(\xi) \rightarrow \mathcal{O}$ and $\psi: D(\eta) \rightarrow \mathcal{O}$ be two closed tubular neighborhoods of $\mathcal{O}'$.
+\begin{prop} Let $\mathcal{O}'$ be a compact embedded full suborbifold (without boundary, not necessarily connected) of an orbifold $\mathcal{O}$, and $\varphi: D(\xi) \rightarrow \mathcal{O}$ and $\psi: D(\eta) \rightarrow \mathcal{O}$ be two closed tubular neighborhoods of $\mathcal{O}'$.
 Then there exists an isotopy $H_t$, $t\in [0,1]$, of $\mathcal{O}$ fixing $\mathcal{O}'$ pointwisely, with compact support, and with $H_0=\text{id}$ and $H_1\circ \varphi=\psi \circ \Lambda$, where $\Lambda: D(\xi) \rightarrow D(\eta)$ is an orthogonal bundle isomorphism. \end{prop} {\bf Proof}.\ \ First note that the two closed tubular neighborhoods $\varphi$ and $\psi$ are isotopic.
-This can be shown by using local models for the orbifold vector bundles $\xi$ and $\eta$; cf. the proof of Theorem 2.6 in Chapter VI in \cite{B72} and Theorem 7.4.6 in \cite{Mu}.
+This can be shown by using local models for the orbifold vector bundles $\xi$ and $\eta$; cf. the proof of Theorem 2.6 in Chapter VI in \cite{B72}, Theorem 4.6 in \cite{Ka}, and Theorem 7.4.6 in \cite{Mu}.
 Alternatively, as pointed out to me by Prof. Bonahon, one can also show this by using normal exponential maps and the fact that the space of Riemannian metrics on the orbifold $\mathcal{O}$ is convex; cf. Section 6.1 of \cite{B}.
-Then we can apply a version of Thom's isotopy extension theorem for orbifolds.
-The (statement and) proof of the orbifold version of Thom's isotopy extension theorem can be adapted from that of Theorem 9.5 in \cite{BJ}.
-More precisely, the desired ambient isotopy in the orbifold version of Thom's isotopy extension theorem comes from the projection of a suitable global flow on $\mathbb{R}\times \mathcal{O}$, the latter being generated by a vector field on $\mathbb{R}\times \mathcal{O}$.
-To construct this vector field, we first construct equivariant vector fields in local models using the method of average as in the proof of Theorem 3.1 in Chapter VI in \cite{B72}, then glue these local vector fields to a global vector field via a partition of unity. {$\Box$}
+Then we can apply Lemma \ref{lem 2.0} (in the case that the embedded full suborbifold $\mathcal{P}$ has codimension 0 and has boundary). {$\Box$}

 Let $D_+$ (resp. $D_-$) be the subset of $\mathbb{S}^{n}//\Gamma$ coming from points in $\mathbb{S}^{n}$ with $x_{n+1}\geq 0$ (resp. $x_{n+1}\leq 0$), and $p_+$ (resp. $p_-$) be the point in $D_+$ (resp. $D_-$) coming from the north (resp. south) pole of $\mathbb{S}^{n}$.